dart-lang/language/working/augmentation-libraries/feature-specification.md

 can also modify existing declarations in the main library.
 This can mean adding new members to an existing type, or even modifying the code of an existing declaration.
-There is a new built-in identifier, `augment`, which is used to syntactically mark a delcaration as an augmentation of an existing one.
+There is a new built-in identifier, `augment`, which is used to syntactically mark a declaration as an augmentation of an existing one.
 The introduction of this new identifier will be language versioned in order to make it non-breaking for old code.